 Vanel currently chairs the Subcommittee on Internet and New Technology in the Assembly.

 Rodneyse Bichotte, New York State Assembly District 42 (WON)

 Bichotte, who has been serving in the New York State Assembly since 2015, ran unopposed for District 42 in Central Brooklyn.
 She received 85.95% of ballots cast.

 She chairs the Subcommittee on the Oversight of Minority and Women-Owned Businesses (MWBE) in the State Assembly.

-Mathylde Frontus, New York State Assembly District 46 (LOST)
+Mathylde Frontus, New York State Assembly District 46 (WON)